Do you want to work as a jewelry designer?

 5. What will I need to Study?

-A diploma or degree that combines technical coursework with artistic and conceptual instruction.
+A diploma or degree that combines technical coursework with artistic and conceptual instruction, in addition to majors in animal related directions, such as zoology.

 Short Courses –

-Courses may include jewelry drawing, 3-D design, color theory, precious metals and stones, computer-aided design, jewelry making business, merchandising and portfolio presentation.
+Courses may include drawing, 3-D design, color theory, computer-aided design, exhibit construction, merchandising and portfolio presentation.

 The duration of Diplomas are between a year and three years.
 Short Courses are usually between a few weeks and a year.